 You can buy many other cold and cough remedies at pharmacies.
 There is little evidence of any impact on the infection but they may be useful for certain symptoms.
-For example, a decongestant nasal spray may help to clear a blocked nose.
+For example, a decongestant nasal spray, used for less than seven days, may help to clear a blocked nose.

 What about antibiotic medicines?

 Antibiotics are not usually advised.
 Antibiotics do not kill viruses - they only kill germs called bacteria.
-Antibiotics do not usually ease a cough caused by a virus.
-They may even make symptoms worse, as they sometimes cause side-effects such as loose or watery stools (diarrhoea), feeling sick, and rashes.
+Antibiotics do not ease a cough caused by a virus.
+They may even make symptoms worse, as they sometimes cause side-effects such as loose or watery stools (diarrhoea), feeling sick and rashes.

 - If you cough up blood.
 Blood may be bright red but dark or rusty-coloured sputum may indicate blood.